kumahq/kuma-demo/deploy/KUBERNETES.md

 default   node-api-to-elasticsearch-only
 ```

-17.

-Now if you try to access the reviews in the UI at http://localhost:8080, it will no longer work because of our traffic permissions applied on step 14.
-You can also use `kumactl` to check what we set:
+17. Now try to access the reviews on each item.
+They will not load because of the traffic-permissions you described in the `kuma-demo-policy.yaml` file.
+You can inspect the policy we created by using the following `kumactl` command:

 ```
 $ kumactl get traffic-permissions -o yaml
 items: